huggingface/blog/time-series-transformers.md

 As mentioned, the Encoder-Decoder based Transformer is a natural choice of forecasting as it encapsulates a number of inductive biases nicely.
 To begin with, the use of an Encoder-Decoder architecture is helpful at inference time where typically for some logged data we wish to know the forecast some prediction steps into the future.
 This can be thought of as analogous to the text generation task where given some context we autoregressively sample the next token.
 Similarly here we can also, given some distribution type, sample from it autoregressively to return forecasts up until our desired prediction horizon.

 Secondly, this paradigm helps us to train on time series data which might contain thousands of time points.
 It might not be feasible to input *all* the history of a time series at once to the model, due to the time- and memory constraints of the attention mechanism.
 Thus, one can consider some appropriate context window and sample this window and the subsequent prediction length sized window from the training data when constructing batches for stochastic gradient descent (SGD).
 The context sized window can be passed to the encoder and the prediction window to a *causal-masked* decoder.
-This means that the decoder can only look at previous time steps when predicting the next value.
+This means that the decoder can only look at previous time steps when learning the next value.

 Another benefit of Transformers over the other architectures is that we can incorporate missing values (which are common in the time series setting) as an additional mask to the encoder or decoder and still train without resorting to in-filling or imputation.
 This is equivalent to the `attention_mask` of models like BERT and GPT-2 in the Transformers library, to not include padding tokens in the computation of the attention matrix.